 “We need to get you registered, too” I told Rich.
 “We’ll do it when we get back to the room.”

 We discussed the election for a bit although Rich hates discussing politics.
 A woman two tables over called out, “I’m sorry but I couldn’t help overhearing some of what you were talking about just now.
 So…” She hesitated.
 “Do you mind?
 Ummm, you know… I was just wondering… Who are you voting for?”

 “Oh, thank goodness,” she said.
 “We are, too.
 But his..” she pointed to her husband, “his co-workers at the distribution center where he works are all voting for Trump and it’s so scary.
-We were beginning to think he might actually win this thing.”
+We are beginning to think he might actually win this thing.”

 They live over the border in Nevada which at the time I am writing this has Hillary up four percentage points in the polls.
 We talked for awhile.
 “I don’t see how he can win,” I said, trying to reassure her but what do I know?
+I’m scared too.
 The waitress brought our bill and we got up to leave.
 “Good luck to all of us,” the worried woman from Nevada said as we walked toward the door.

-On Wednesday at the Salt Lake City airport while waiting to board our flight my husband struck up a conversation with a guy wearing a New England Patriots sweatshirt and a U.S. Marine baseball cap.
+On Wednesday at the Salt Lake City airport while waiting to board our flight Rich struck up a conversation with a guy wearing a New England Patriots sweatshirt and a U.S. Marine baseball cap.
 They talked about Tom Brady and how he was on fire during Sunday’s game.
 A man with a mission.
 I joined in and added, “There’s no stopping him when he’s pissed.”
 Rich asked the Marine where he lived and he told us Rhode Island.
 We got into the where in Rhode Island are you from conversation.
 I grew up in Warwick, he grew up in West Greenwich, his wife was from Cranston.

 “We live in Vermont now,” Rich told them.